- Associate Professor and Director of the M.P.A. Program

 - Email: firstname.lastname@example.org

-Aaron Ley is an Assistant Professor in the Department of Political Science at University of Rhode Island, and Director of the Master of Public Administration program at the Providence Campus.
+Aaron Ley is an Associate Professor in the Department of Political Science at University of Rhode Island, and Director of the Master of Public Administration program at the Providence Campus and URI Online.
 His primary research interests focus on questions of law and policy, particularly how environmental groups mobilize law in the policymaking process and how they strategically select policymaking venues for pursuing their policy goals.

 In addition to his research interests in these areas, Dr. Ley teaches courses in Environmental Politics and Policy, Public Administration, and Public Law.
 Originally from Alexandria, MN, he has taught at the University of Arizona in Nanjing, China, Gonzaga University, and the University of North Dakota.
 His research has appeared in Law & Society Review, Society & Natural Resources, Review of Policy Research, and Environmental Politics.
 When he came to Kingston in 2014, Aaron brought with him a small Yorkshire Terrier named Newman, who is a “rabid” Minnesota Gophers, Twins, and Vikings fan.